jazio/drustalls/README.md

 $ ./drustall.sh
 ```

-### ./newhost.sh Install a new Apache host
+### Install a new Apache host
-Contains scripts to create a virtual host for your site.
+server  folder scripts to create a virtual host for your site.
 ```
 $ sudo ./newhost.sh
 ```